Saint Catherine's Monastery: History

 During the seventh century, the isolated Christian anchorites of the Sinai were eliminated: only the fortified monastery remained.
-The monastery is still surrounded by the massive fortifications that have preserved it.
+The monastery is surrounded by the massive fortifications that have preserved it.
 Until the twentieth century, access was through a door high in the outer walls.
-From the time of the First Crusade, the presence of Crusaders in the Sinai until 1270 spurred the interest of European Christians and increased the number of intrepid pilgrims who visited the monastery.
-The monastery was supported by its dependencies in Egypt, Palestine, Syria, Crete, Cyprus and Constantinople.

-The monastery, along with several dependencies in the area, constitute the entire Church of Sinai, which is headed by an archbishop, who is also the abbot of the monastery.
-The exact administrative status of the church within the Eastern Orthodox Church is ambiguous: by some, including the church itself, it is considered autocephalous, by others an autonomous church under the jurisdiction of the Greek Orthodox Church of Jerusalem.
-The archbishop is traditionally consecrated by the Greek Orthodox Patriarch of Jerusalem; in recent centuries he has usually resided in Cairo.
-During the period of the Crusades which was marked by bitterness between the Orthodox and Catholic churches, the monastery was patronized by both the Byzantine emperors and the rulers of the Kingdom of Jerusalem, and their respective courts.
+The monastery, along with several dependencies in the area, constitutes the entire Church of Sinai, which is headed by an archbishop, who is also the abbot of the monastery (Archbishop Symeon).
+The exact administrative status of the church within the Eastern Orthodox Church is ambiguous: by some, including the church itself, it is considered autocephalous, by others an autonomous church under the jurisdiction of the Greek Orthodox Patriarchate of Jerusalem.
+The archbishop is traditionally consecrated by the Greek Orthodox Patriarch of Jerusalem; in recent centuries, he has usually resided in Cairo.
+During the period of the Crusades, which was marked by bitterness between the Orthodox and Catholic churches, the monastery was patronized by both the Byzantine emperors and the rulers of the Kingdom of Jerusalem, and their respective courts.

+Dominican theologian Felix Fabri visited the monastery in the 15th century and provided a detailed account.
+He also described the monastery's gardens, noting the presence of "tall fruit trees, salad herbs, grass, and grain," and "more than three thousand olive trees, many fig-trees and pomegranates, and a store of almonds and other fruits."
+The olives were used to produce oil for lighting lamps and as a relish in the kitchen.

+The monastery prospered for most of the Mamluk Sultanate, but as the Sultanate declined, it went through a crisis.
+While there had been several hundred monks in the mid-14th century, a hundred years later, there were only several dozen.
+Bedouins began harassing the community, robbing their property in the Christian coastal village of el-Tor.
+In 1505, the monastery was captured and sacked.
+Although the Mamluk Sultanate demanded that the property be returned to the monks, they were unable to subdue the Bedouins and maintain order.
+The German explorer Martin von Baumgarten visited the monastery in 1507 and noticed its decline.

-On April 18, 2017, an attack by the Islamic State group at a checkpoint near the Monastery killed one policeman and injured three police officers.
+On April 18, 2017, an attack by the Islamic State – Sinai Province at a checkpoint near the monastery killed one policeman and injured three police officers.